 So what happens in a typical beginner session?

-We’ll meet at the Lighthouse Theatre and carry out a warm up on site.
+We’ll meet at one of the regular locations in Kettering carry out a warm up on site.
 Then we’ll head out on one of the pre-planned routes.
 The session will be a mix of walk/run blocks, gradually increasing the time spent jogging and reducing the times spent walking.
 However if you feel at any point that you need to walk, that is fine.
 Then we’ll come back to the car park, stretch and cool down.